 Dasiphora fruticosa is not just a beautiful plant but is also used in ethnomedicine.
 It has long been valued as a medicinal herb, with a wide range of applications.
 All parts of the plant are used in the treatment and prevention of ailments.
 The plant is believed to offer protection from the wickedness of witches.

-In order to encourage the best drive, Dasiphora fruticosa should be grown in USDA zones 9-11, with a mature plant being able to withstand temperatures as low as 30's F for a short time.
-When grown in pots in cold regions, it should be brought indoors when temperatures drop and given sufficient protection from cold winter winds.
 It should be watered regularly and fertilized frequently to stimulate the vigor of flowers, and for best results, some of the older stems should be pruned away in late winter or early spring.